-Revisiting the Wicked Behind-the-Scenes Drama of Charmed
+The Wicked Behind-the-Scenes Drama of the Original Charmed: Feuds, Firings and Feminist Fury - E!
+Online

 "I don't know if she got fired, we never really found out what happened," Milano said.
 "I can tell you that we were on the air with her for three years and there were definitely some rough days.
 Holly and Shannen were best friends for like 10 years before the show started so it was very much sort of like high school.
 I would hope that in our thirties it wouldn't feel like that anymore."

-"Working on Charmed was nothing like high school.
+Combs was not down with Milano's mean girls assessment, taking to Twitter to write, "Working on Charmed was nothing like high school.
 I went to high school.
 It was a very important job to me and always will be."

 Doherty also chimed in: "Yeah, agreed, considering it helped me support my family and pay for my dad's medical issues, but everyone has their opinion and views."
-She did go on to defend Milano, saying WWHL can be "tricky" and clarified there's "no drama" going on.
+She did try to be fair to Milano, noting that WWHL can be "tricky" and clarifying that there's "no drama" going on.

-And in 2015, BFFs Doherty and Combs did a join interview on Sway's Universe radio show, where Combs addressed Milano's high school comment once again, saying, "She didn't go to high school!
+And in 2015, BFFs Doherty and Combs did a joint interview on Sway's Universe, where Combs addressed Milano's high school comment once again, saying, "She didn't go to high school!
 What are we talking about here?
 Her mother was at my wedding?
 Like, why?
 We were all friends and at times we weren't."

 Doherty added, "Were there times that were rough?
 Yeah, when you work that closely together there's always going to be times that are rough."